 Statues who do things to libertines are a common trope in European literature.
 In Mozart's Don Giovanni (1787) a statue of the Commendatore (slain by the anti-hero) comes to dinner.
 In Zampa, the popular opera by Hérold (1833), the statue of Zampa's abandoned lover Alice closes her fingers round his ring, intervenes in his schemes in other ways and eventually carries him down to hell.

-La Rosa de Pasión (The Rose of the Passion)
+La rosa de Pasión (The Rose of the Passion)

 In old Toledo there is a Jewish metalworker (Daniel) with an inveterate hatred of Christians.
 He has a beautiful daughter, Sarah, who constantly rejects her Jewish suitors.
 One of them hints to Daniel that his daughter has a Christian lover.
 Daniel and his allies plan to secretly and gruesomely murder the Christian, and gather together instruments reminiscent of Christ's passion, but Sarah foils their plans and boasts to her father of her own conversion.
 Daniel kills her instead, and some time later a new kind of flower containing symbols of the Passion appears in the ruins of the old church where they carried out their evil deed.
 (Evidently this is the New World plant known to us as the Blue Passion Flower (